johsteffens/actinon/README.md

 * Torus
 * Hyperboloid

-All other possible shapes are composites from these primitives.
+All other possible shapes are compositions of primitives.

 A new shape can be formed from multiple shapes as intersection of their respective 3D-areas.
 For example: A cube could be defined by combining 6 planes.
 There is no limit on how to combine multiple shapes to form new shapes.